learn-co-students/dsc-collaborative-filtering-singular-value-decomposition-houston-ds-060319/README.md

 ## Introduction

-Recommendation Systems apply IR (Information Retrieval techniques) to select some information relevant to a given user. __Collaborative Filtering (CF)__ is currently most widely used approach to build recommendation systems and uses the users’ behavior in form of user-item ratings for predictions.
+Recommendation Systems apply IR (Information Retrieval techniques) to select some information relevant to a given user. __Collaborative Filtering (CF)__ is currently the most widely used approach to build recommendation systems and uses the users’ behavior in the form of user-item ratings for predictions.
 CF often uses __Matrix Factorization (MF)__ under the hood.
-In this lesson, we will look at an overview on the role of the Matrix Factorization model to address the implementation of CF with __Singular Value Decomposition (SVD)__.
+In this lesson, we will look at an overview of the role of the Matrix Factorization model to address the implementation of CF with __Singular Value Decomposition (SVD)__.

 ## Objectives
 You will be able to: